j1rie/IRMP_STM32_KBD/README.md

-# IRMP on STM32 - a USB Keyboard IR receiver + powerswitch with wakeup-timer
+# IRMP on STM32 - an USB-HID-Keyboard IR receiver + powerswitch with wakeup-timer

 A remote control receiver with many functions based on cheap hardware.